 Here are my top 8 tips.

-Set up your desk correctly to avoid injury
+1. Set up your desk correctly to avoid injuries

 If your desk is not set up correctly then it can lead to a lot of excess strain on the joints of your neck and upper back and cause pain in the wrist and arms as well.
 If your workplace offers a desk assessment then ask them to assess yours.
 Or you can watch the video below in which I run through the basics of a good desk setup.